Lefferts Historic House

 Brooklyn, New York

-A goal of the ReImagine Initiative is to understand the lived experiences of the enslaved Africans in the house, in particular the North Kitchen Wing, formerly the South Kitchen Wing.
+A goal of the ReImagine Initiative is to understand the lived experiences of the enslaved Africans in the house, in particular, the North Kitchen Wing, formerly the South Kitchen Wing.
 When the house was a few blocks south at the corner of present-day Flatbush and Maple Avenues, it was rotated 180 degrees.
-This was true until 1917, when the City acquired the house from the Lefferts and contracted to move the house to the Prospect Park Alliance for the Alliance to steward the historic site.
+This was true until 1917, when the City acquired the house from the Lefferts and contracted to move it to the Prospect Park Alliance, which would steward the historic site.

 Resources: